selwynpolit/d9book/book/nodes-and-fields.md

 From
 <https://drupal.stackexchange.com/questions/252333/how-to-get-formatted-date-string-from-a-datetimeitem-object>

-A date field has two properties,
+A date field has two properties:

 -   value to store the date in UTC and

 -   date, a computed field returning a DrupalDateTime object, on which you can use the methods getTimestamp() or format():

 ```php
 // get unix timestamp